mwarning/openwrt-examples/README.md

 * myapp1:
 You can execute `myapp1` or `/etc/init.d/myapp1 start` on the console.
-The application will show a short message before it disconnects from the console and runs for 60 seconds as background process.
+The application will show a short message before it disconnects from the console and runs for some seconds as background process before it exits.
+The duration can be configured in /etc/config/myapp1.

 * myapp2
 `myapp2`on the console will just start that program.